cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### Server Context

 The ServerContext encapsulates the context string constructed during setup and the (V)OPRF key pair.
-It has two functions, `Evaluate` and `VerifyFinalize`, described below. `Evaluate` takes serialized representations of blinded group elements from the client as inputs.
+It has three functions, `Evaluate`, `FullEvaluate` and `VerifyFinalize` described below. `Evaluate` takes serialized representations of blinded group elements from the client as inputs.

+`FullEvaluate` takes ClientInput values, and it is useful for applications that need to compute the whole OPRF protocol on the server side only.
+Note that `VerifyFinalize` is not used in the main OPRF protocol.
+It is exposed as an API for applications that might need it.

-`VerifyFinalize` takes ClientInput values and their corresponding output digests from `Verify` as input, and returns true if the inputs match the outputs.
+`VerifyFinalize` takes ClientInput values and their corresponding output digests from `Finalize` as input, and returns true if the inputs match the outputs.
 Note that `VerifyFinalize` is not used in the main OPRF protocol.
 It is exposed as an API for building higher-level protocols.